avishkaindunil/avishkaindunil/README.md

 ###

-<p align="left">I'm Avishka Indunil and I'm a Computer SCience Undergraduate, from University of Colombo School of Computing</p>
+<p align="left">I'm Avishka Indunil and Computer Science Undergraduate from University of Colombo School of Computing.</p>

 ###